Emsa001/ft_react/README.md

 }
 ```

+`useLocalStorage` is built on top of the `useStatic`, so the value persists between after unmounts and changes will rerender all subscribed components.

 ## Installation

 To get started with `ft_react`, clone the repository and install the dependencies:
 ```bash
 git clone https://github.com/emsa001/ft_react.git
 cd ft_react